helloabunai/ScaleHD/src/README.md

     CCG Zygosity Rewritten:: If True, a sample (aligned to a typical reference) that was heterozygous (CCG), was actually detected to be an atypical homozygous (CCG) sample.
 SVM derived zygosity overwritten.
     Peak Inspection Warning:: If True, at least one allele failed inspection on the distribution data was derived from. (i.e. messy data -- infrequent in samples with low total read count).
     SVM Failure:: If True, SVM CCG zygosity calling was incorrect, as a result of a poor confusion matrix forcing a brute force manual ratio check, which returned a different zygosity state.
 Manual inspection recommended.
-    Very low reads:: If True, this particular sample has very low (<1000) reads in at least one allele's target CCG distribution.
+    Very low reads:: If True, this particular sample has very low (<1000) reads in at least one allele's target CAG distribution.